manuelvulp/formation/README.md

     }
 ]
 ```
-Function which gets triggered once as input is being validated
+Function that gets triggered once as input is being validated
 ```javascript
 /**
  * @type {function}